merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 In this example, we change the threshold to 50%.

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db --module-completion-threshold 0.5
+anvi-estimate-metabolism -c CONTIGS.db --module-completion-threshold 0.5
 {{ codestop }}

 ## Controlling output

-%(anvi-estimate-kegg-metabolism)s can produce a variety of output files.
+%(anvi-estimate-metabolism)s can produce a variety of output files.
 All will be prefixed with the same string, which by default is "kegg-metabolism".

 ### Changing the output file prefix

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db -O my-cool-prefix
+anvi-estimate-metabolism -c CONTIGS.db -O my-cool-prefix
 {{ codestop }}